Read the Bible in Composition Order

 Where the Scholarship Comes From

-Uncanon is an independent project, sitting between devotional Bible apps and academic tools like Blue Letter Bible.
-It isn't here to prove anyone right or wrong — just to present a scholarly reading of the Bible for the curious.
+Uncanon is an independent project sitting between devotional Bible apps and academic resources built for specialists.
+It isn't here to prove anyone right or wrong, but to make historical and textual scholarship accessible for curious readers.

 Christine Hayes (Yale University) — Hebrew Bible / Old Testament